EndPointCorp/end-point-blog/2026/06/upgrading-rails-5-to-rails-8-with-ai.md

 I also kept a few plain files in the repo: the working rules, how we were collaborating, and the current resume point.
 A fresh session could start with "read the notes and continue," which kept the work easy to pick back up.

 The one time I trusted an assumption instead of testing it, it cost me.
 Early on I kept an old JSON library, `yajl-ruby`, because I assumed the API endpoints needed it.
 They did not.
 It was quietly patching `JSON.dump` so several admin endpoints serialized their query results as real arrays, and the suite stayed green the whole time.
 Weeks later I removed the gem, and three React admin pages started rendering a raw object string instead of a list.
 The fix was to stop leaning on the patched `JSON.dump` and let Rails encode the response with `render json: relation`.
-The lesson matched everything else here.
-An untested assumption is not a safe one, however green the suite looks.
+This lesson proved everything else here: an untested assumption is not a safe one, however green the suite looks.

 ### A method for risky Rails migrations